Learn the differences between Class-A and Class-B commercial drivers licenses to find out which training program is the right fit for you.

 Different types of cargo require different types of CDL endorsements.

-Tri-Area Trucking School's four-week training course is designed to prepare students to safely demonstrate the maneuvers and skills necessary to pass the CDL test.
+Tri-Area Trucking School's four-week training course is designed to prepare students to safely demonstrate the maneuvers and skills necessary to pass the Class-A CDL test.

 The program begins in the classroom.
 Students take part in classroom lectures and interactive presentations during the first week of school.
 The in-person classroom training prepares students to take the commercial driving permit test and begin the driving skill portion of the training.
 The program also covers theory during this period, where legalities and rules governing our roads and equipment are taught and discussed.